 It is also useful for sealing taillights and marker lights on boats and boat trailers.
 It is fully compatible with all common wiring, connectors, and other electrical components, and is easily removed if connectors need to be replaced.This is not paint, and is not intended for use on body panels; rather it is specifically formulated to insulate and protect electrical connections, keeping contaminants out and electrical connections dry.

-Penray chemists in the U.S. crafted this formula to resist temperatures and environments up to 250 degrees F, so the product will withstand the heat generated by electrical connections with high current draw.
+Penray chemists in the U.S. crafted this formula to resist temperatures and environments up to 250 degrees F, so the Article will withstand the heat generated by electrical connections with high current draw.

 Apply to a clean, dry surface and in just seconds it forms a clear protective film of approximately 0.005-0.010 inches.
 The company says this film is thick enough to afford excellent protection against the elements, yet thin enough to be disassembled and removed easily.